J. Bruce Ismay: Criticism and controversy

 After the disaster, Ismay was savaged by both the American and the British press for deserting the ship while women and children were still on board.
-Some papers called him the "Coward of the Titanic " or "J. Brute Ismay", and suggested that the White Star flag be changed to a yellow liver.
+Some papers called him the "Coward of the Titanic " or "J. Brute Ismay", and suggested that the White Star flag be changed to a yellow livery.
 Some ran negative cartoons depicting him deserting the ship.
 The writer Ben Hecht, then a young newspaperman in Chicago, wrote a scathing poem contrasting the actions of Captain Smith and Ismay.
 The final verse reads: "To hold your place in the ghastly face / of death on the sea at night / is a seaman's job, but to flee with the mob / is an owner's noble right."

 Some maintain Ismay followed the "women and children first" principle, having assisted many women and children himself.
 Ismay's actions were defended in the official British inquiry, which found "Mr. Ismay, after rendering assistance to many passengers, found 'C' collapsible, the last boat on the starboard side, actually being lowered.
 No other people were there at the time.
 There was room for him and he jumped in.
 Had he not jumped in he would merely have added one more life — namely, his own — to the number of those lost."

-Ismay had boarded Collapsible C with first-class passenger William Carter; both said they did so after there were no more women and children near that particular lifeboat.
-Carter's own behaviour and reliability, however, were criticised by his wife, Lucile Carter, who sued him for divorce in 1914; she testified Carter had left her and their children to fend for themselves after the collision and accused him of "cruel and barbarous treatment and indignities to the person".
-London society ostracised Ismay and labelled him a coward.
-On 30 June 1913, Ismay resigned as president of International Mercantile Marine and chairman of the White Star Line, to be succeeded by Harold Sanderson.